 The Antelope Valley Mosquito & Vector Control District has been protecting the health and well-being of residents and visitors of the Antelope Valley since 1958.
-Our district limits are roughly the same as the city limits of Lancaster and Palmdale, as well as Quartz Hill.
-You can see a map of the area here.
+The AVMVCD is a Public Health agency under the California Health and Safety Code (Division 3, Chapter 1).

-This site is designed to give you an overview of mosquito-borne diseases, vector-related issues and ways to stay safe.
+This site is designed to give you an overview of mosquito-borne diseases, other vector-related issues, and ways to stay safe.
 We hope the information on the following pages can answer most of your questions or direct you to other sites with more detailed information.
-If you should need any further assistance, feel free to contact us.
+If you have other questions or need our services, please feel free to contact us.

-Drain all standing water, maintain or drain swimming pools.
-Dusk and dawn is when mosquitoes are most active.
-Defend
+Dusk & dawn is when mosquitoes are most active.

 Defend yourself - use insect repellents, window screens, long pants & shirts.

 For the latest information and press releases check here.

 12 dead birds, 1 sentinel chicken